Ewan88/Ewan88/README.md

 ### Full-time developer.

-This is home to my games and personal projects.
+This is home to my personal projects.

+I like using Rust and I have experience in web development.

+I'm currently learning game development.